Phoenix1185/CoinMineInvest/DEPLOYMENT.md

 2. **Update the backend URL** in `vercel.json` to match your actual Koyeb deployment:
    - Replace `https://your-backend-url.koyeb.app` with your actual backend URL
    - For example: `https://running-kimberli-suhailtechlnf-4b28b6a4.koyeb.app`

+3. **Critical CORS Fix**: Ensure `Access-Control-Allow-Origin` is set to your specific Vercel domain, NOT "*" when using credentials.

 ### Step 2: Deploy to Vercel
 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)